The Best Oils for Deep Frying

 Here are some variables to consider as you browse cooking oils for restaurants:

-• Price: If you serve food to hundreds of people daily, affordable cooking oil prices are likely one of your top priorities.
-Buying oil in bulk allows you to stock up on this essential ingredient in large quantities, so you’re always prepared to serve a crowd.
-Luckily, lower prices don’t mean you have to sacrifice great flavor.
-You can still create mouthwatering meals while saving on the overall costs of purchasing commercial deep fryer oil in bulk.
+- Price: If you serve food to hundreds of people daily, affordable cooking oil prices are likely one of your top priorities.
+Buying oil in bulk allows you to stock up on this essential ingredient in large quantities and keeps you ready to serve a crowd.

-• Smoke point: The proper temperature that each cooking oil requires varies.
-When the temperature becomes too hot, and your oil begins smoking, it has reached its smoke point.
-This limit starts to emit odors and create unsavory flavors that impact the taste of your meals.
-Each oil has its unique spoke point range, and you’ll typically want to choose a cooking oil with a higher smoke point so you can cook with it at various temperatures.
+- Smoke point: Each cooking oil has a smoke point, which is the temperature at which it starts to smoke and burn.
+When oil surpasses its smoke point, it starts to emit odors and create unsavory flavors that impact the taste of the food cooking in it.
+Each oil has a unique smoke point range, and you’ll typically want to choose a cooking oil with a higher smoke point so you can cook with it at various temperatures.

-• Flavor: Some oils are rich in flavor, and others have a flat taste.
+- Flavor and texture: Some oils are rich in flavor, and others have a flat taste.
 Consider what kinds of foods you plan to fry and choose your cooking oil accordingly to create the best flavor and texture possible.
+Although saturated fats are unhealthier, they can create more flavorful, crispy foods.

 1. Canola Oil

 The most common type of oil that restaurants use for deep frying is canola oil.
-Many chefs favor using canola oil due to its low prices in bulk, polyunsaturated fat and high smoke point of 400 degrees Fahrenheit.
+Many chefs favor using canola oil due to its low prices in bulk, high monounsaturated fat content and high smoke point of about 400 degrees Fahrenheit.

 With a higher smoke point range, chefs can cook their ingredients more thoroughly without odors and unsavory flavors impacting the food’s quality.
 Of all your options, canola is one of the best oils for commercial deep frying and cooking oils for restaurants.